 What can I expect when I get a Knee Replacement Revision Surgery?

 After your surgery is scheduled at OrthoNebraska Hospital, a nurse navigator will reach out to you to discuss your needs and encourage you to review our online educational videos and guide to help you prepare.

 Some examples of things we will encourage you to do:

 - Plan on having some help at home for the first few weeks after your procedure.
 Although you may be functionally independent a bit sooner, you will likely tire easy and want at least some help.

 - Plan ahead at home and think about ways to make maneuvering around your house and kitchen easier, clearing obstacles out of the way, and removing large rugs.

 - Make sure all handrails are secure and that loose cords are tucked away to prevent falling.

 Once you are settled in your room, your therapy team and nurse navigators will work with you and your doctor to monitor your progress toward independence with your discharge goals.
-While this is highly individual, a common range is 3-7 days.
-After you leave the hospital, you will most likely have outpatient physical therapy, depending on your situation and preferences.
+While this is highly individual, many patients are able to discharge back to home the next day.
 Whether you are going home with help or alone, you can feel confident that your discharge plan is safe for you.

 You will feel mostly back to ‘normal’ after eight to twelve weeks.
 Full recovery may take about a year, dependent on your general health and dedication to measured progress in therapy.